Tailor Your Marketing Budget to Your Business

 If you need help setting a budget for your digital marketing, we would love to assist you.
-We are an SEO company in Philadelphia and NJ with extensive experience handling SEO campaigns across an array of industries.
+We are an Philadelphia SEO company with extensive experience handling SEO campaigns across an array of industries.

 Devise a Marketing Budget That Suits Your Company and Market

 Any experienced business owner knows that there is no single catch-all marketing strategy.
 There is no magic number you can throw at a system and expect successful results to emerge.
 There are multiple factors that you need to consider when determining what your marketing budget should be – your business’s industry, the size of your business, and your business’s growth stage.

 Let’s use small retail businesses as an example.
 When a small retailer is building their brand, they are going to have to spend way more on marketing – upwards of 20% of their sales.
 This number will vary depending upon the products they sell, their competition and the time of year.

 Spending a larger percentage of your budget early in your business’s life makes sense as you build up your brand’s foundation in your respective market.

 If your business makes $5 million-a-year or less in sales revenue, then the U.S. Small Business Administration suggests spending 7% – 8% of that revenue on marketing and advertising.
 If your business makes more than $5 million in sales, then you should spend less: 3% – 5% on marketing and advertising.
 This assumes a profit margin of 10% – 12%.